raffrica/raffrica.github.io/_pages/about/index.md

 permalink: "/about/"
 ---

-I'm in my final year of [medical school](http://mdprogram.med.ubc.ca/2016/10/11/md-student-daniel-raff-receives-the-2016-canadian-medical-hall-of-fame-award/) and in the process of completing a [Master's of Data Science](https://masterdatascience.science.ubc.ca/) at the University of British Columbia.
+I'm in my final year of [medical school](http://mdprogram.med.ubc.ca/2016/10/11/md-student-daniel-raff-receives-the-2016-canadian-medical-hall-of-fame-award/) and recently completed a [Master's of Data Science](https://masterdatascience.science.ubc.ca/) at the University of British Columbia.

 <br>